bvreede/zincfinger/README.md

   - every time the script is run, two databases will be appended: hitcount_allspp.csv, showing the total numbers of hits per motif, with each file that was run as a new row, and hitcount_allspp-nonambg.csv, showing only non-ambiguous (i.e. non-overlapping) hits.

 ## 2. Identify orthologs between species

-(Only useful if in the previous step you have worked with multiple species...)
-Use the script **compara2orths.py**.
+- _NB: this is only useful if in the previous step you have worked with multiple species..._
+- Use the script **compara2orths.py**.
 This script mines ensembl compara (see http://ensemblgenomes.org/info/data/pan_compara) to identify orthologs between the proteins in your database.
 It saves the identified orthologs to per-species databases in the 'orthologs' folder.
 - Before you start, ensure that for each species, only one fasta file exists in the 'sequences' folder (species are identified by a four-character specification; see 0.2).

 _Customize:_